tejada7/Java-Certification/OCP_Java17.md

 - `sealed` → indicates that a class (concrete or abstract) or interface may only be extended/implemented by named classes or interfaces.
 - `permits` → used along with `sealed`, lists the classes/interfaces that can extend/implement it.
-It's usage depends on the location of the subclasses:
+Its usage depends on the location of the subclasses:
   - In a different package → required
   - In the same file as the sealed class → not required, but permitted.
   - Nested class of the sealed class → not required, but permitted.